Snowyy3/name_roulette/Milestones.md

 ### **Python Libraries** *(options, not 100% required)*

 -   **Data Manipulation:**
-    -   Pandas: For efficient data loading, manipulation, and filtering.
+    -   **Pandas**: For efficient data loading, manipulation, and filtering.
-    -   Pickle/JSON: For saving and loading custom class lists.
+    -   **Pickle/JSON**: For saving and loading custom class lists.
 -   **UI Development:**
-    -   Tkinter: A standard Python UI framework (beginner-friendly).
+    -   **Tkinter**: A standard Python UI framework (beginner-friendly).
-    -   PyQt: A more advanced and feature-rich UI framework.
+    -   **PyQt**: A more advanced and feature-rich UI framework.
 -   **Randomization:**
-    -   random: Python's built-in module for random number generation.
+    -   `random`: Python's built-in module for random number generation.
+    -   If possible, we can opt for self-made randomization module instead of having to rely on external dependencies *(might not be as 'random' as mature solutions)*
 -   **Other Potential Libraries:**
-    -   NumPy: For numerical operations (if needed for attribute-based filtering).
+    -   **NumPy**: For numerical operations (if needed for attribute-based filtering).

 ## **B. Comprehensive Task List**